EPICS-F3RP61/epics-f3rp61/docs/Manual.md

 device / driver support, namely "F3RP61" for the former (synchronous) and "F3RP61Seq" for the latter (asynchronous).

 ## Communication Based on Shared Device

-The following is the basics to understand how the communication between F3RP71 CPUs and sequence CPUs works.
+The following is the basics to understand how the communication between Linux CPUs and sequence CPUs works.

-* Each CPU, a sequence CPU or an F3RP71 CPU can have regions allocated to it.
+* Each CPU, a sequence CPU or a Linux CPU can have shared memory regions allocated to it.
-* Any CPU, a sequence CPU or an F3RP71 CPU can write into only the regions allocated to it.
+* Any CPU, a sequence CPU or a Linux CPU can write into only the regions allocated to it.
-* Any CPU, a sequence CPU or an F3RP71 CPU can read out from any regions.
+* Any CPU, a sequence CPU or a Linux CPU can read out from any regions.

-In order to make the story simple, we consider a case where only one sequence CPU in slot 1 works with only one F3RP71 CPU in slot 2 on the same base unit.
+In order to make the story simple, we consider a case where only one sequence CPU in slot 1 works with only one Linux CPU in slot 2 on the same base unit.
 From the rules mentioned above, how we use the shared memory to make the two CPUs communicate with each other is clear.
-If the data go from the sequence CPU (CPU1) to the F3RP71 CPU (CPU2), use the area allocated to the sequence CPU (CPU1), and vice versa, as shown in the figure below.
+If the data go from the sequence CPU (CPU1) to the Linux CPU (CPU2), use the area allocated to the sequence CPU (CPU1), and vice versa, as shown in the figure below.

 ![Shared Memory](./shared-memory.png)

 ### Communication Based on Shared Device Using New Interface<a name="UsingNewInterface"></a>

 The device and driver support make use of APIs for shared device (i.e., shared relays and shared registers), which are available in F3RP71 BSP (R1.03 or later), as well as in F3RP61 BSP (R2.01 or later).
-Calling f3rp61ComDeviceConfigure() prior to iocInit() in the IOC start-up script (st.cmd) allocates shared devices for specified CPU:
+Calling f3rp61ComDeviceConfigure() prior to iocInit() in the IOC start-up script (st.cmd) allocates shared devices for specified
+CPU:

 ```shell
 f3rp61ComDeviceConfigure(0, 512, 256, 64, 32)